-(Top) On Mer - Front row: Emily Ahmat (Agale), Geede Williams, Mrs. Smith the white teacher's wife, Edna Agale, Bakoi Baud Back Row: Mr. Hargraves (Mrs. Smith's brother), island man not identified and assisting the communities in this way was another means of being active members in that system.
+(Top) On Mer - Front row: Emily Ahmat (Agale), Geede Williams, Mrs. Smith the white teacher's wife, Edna Agale, Bakoi Baud Back Row: Mr. Hargraves (Mrs. Smith's brother), island man not identified (Bottom) W.C.V.
+Turner (Charlie), 'Mr. Everything', and his wife and assisting the communities in this way was another means of being active members in that system.
 Even so, it was the women and the few Torres Strait Islander teacher/storekeepers who bore the brunt of responsibility until late in the war.
-Years later, acknowledged this: 'All credit must be given to them for the able way in which they "held the fort", ensuring that...the children's education carried on as well as could be expected'.
-101
+Years later, Bleaklev acknowledged this: 'All credit must be given to them for the able way in which they "held the fort", ensuring that...the children's education carried on as well as could be expected'.